 Spring Boot Best Practices for Production-Ready Applications

 Profile-Based Configuration

 One of the most powerful features in Spring Boot is its profile system.
-Instead of maintaining separate configuration files for each environment, leverage profiles to keep your configuration clean and manageable.
+Instead of maintaining separate, drifting configuration files for each environment, leverage profiles to keep your configuration clean and centrally managed.
+Moreover, profiles let you activate entire beans conditionally, so a mock payment gateway can run locally while the real one runs in production.

+Spring Boot Best Practices for Production-Ready Applications